-Most recent research has shown that Keratoconus is likely caused by hereditary factors and aggravated by secondary medical conditions, such as allergies or irritation.
-Some eyes lack the structural fibrils that stabilize the outer part of the eye, which causes the cornea to bulge.
+Most recent research has shown that Keratoconus is sometimes caused by hereditary factors and aggravated by secondary medical conditions, such as allergies or irritation.
+For some patients, their eyes lack the structural fibrils that stabilize the outer part of the eye, which causes the cornea to bulge.

 Corneal Cross-Linking is a treatment that can help to strengthen the cornea with the goal of slowing or halting this degeneration of your cornea, preventing further damage to the eye, and preserving vision.
 There are two basic types of Corneal Cross-Linking: